 This is the game that made me love AI programming again!
 Little Sprout Garden is a game where cute plant people live in a small world.
 The original idea was that you would spawn items into the world which would cause the AI to interact with them.

 This allows for a progression system which is visible in this demo.
 If you place a stick, then a flint, the AI will combine the two to create a campfire.
 There was further progression designed past that which was not implemented in time.

 This project is not over however!
-Valmay and I will be continuing to develop this game after I finish school.
+Valmay and I will be continuing to develop this game sometime in the future.
 When that happens, there will be a dedicated page to the continued project on my website.

 I spent almost all of my time designing the base game, progression system, and finite state machine for the AI.
 This was a major learning experience for me because after the 12 hour mark we had finally come up with a game idea we could feasibly implement.
 We also had to manage that we live on opposite sides of the world.
 When one slept, the other was awake.

 I had to look at the very core concepts of what made a god game fun.
 It isn't a type of game I have played much of, nor one I find particularly fun.
 This wasn't an issue for me however, I just needed to see the base components of what a god game is.

 I ended up realizing it was all about simple interactions being combined to create complex interactions.
 All god games vary to a large degree, but there are always simple interactions which, when combined, create a complex interaction.

 For us, this was the creation of a progression system.
 How does a caveman go from creating fire to creating the Atomic bomb?
 First you start with a stick and flint, then you grow your population, which will require more food, and so on!

 However, due to some pretty major medical issues on my end, I lost more than 24 hours of programming time.
 I was unable to program as far as I was hoping, but Valmay was able to get a working UI system so our demo was complete in time for submission!

 I sincerely hope you enjoy playing the demo, and I cannot wait to work on this again!